ROG Flow Z13 Review: A mobile device built around a gamer's lifestyle

 That’s right, a gaming tablet.
 I have spent plenty of time with it, first with an engineering sample that ROG sent over and then a proper retail unit (for Singapore) over the past month.
 So here's my take.

 While the ROG Flow Z13 is essentially a 2-in-1 laptop-tablet hybrid that looks akin to a souped-up Microsoft Surface Pro (it’s got a kickstand and a detachable keyboard that comes on and off easily), in many ways, it’s built more like a notebook than a tablet.
 For one, it’s running on a full-fledged Windows 11 OS.
-My review unit also comes with an RTX 3050 discrete GPU inside and Intel's 12th Gen Core i7-12700H processor.
-Lastly, and here’s the best part: it can even be hooked up to the ROG XG Mobile external GPU (with an RTX 3080) – turning it into a mobile gaming powerhouse.
+My review unit also comes with an RTX 3050 discrete GPU inside (complete with MUX Switch and NVIDIA Optimus support) and has a capable 14-core Intel Core i7-12700H processor.
+Lastly, and here’s the best part: it can even be hooked up to the optional ROG XG Mobile external GPU (with an RTX 3080) – turning it into a mobile gaming powerhouse.

 The downside?
 At S$2,998, it’s not exactly 'cheap' for an RTX 3050-based gaming device.
 But I will caveat that as with any hero ROG products, the Flow Z13 isn’t made for the gamer on the street.
 Like the ROG Mothership, the Flow Z13 feels like a niche, luxurious even, gaming product.

-What may not be obvious from the pictures here is that unlike what you would expect from a tablet hybrid, the Flow Z13 is quite chunky (relatively speaking) at 1.2cm thick and almost 1.2Kg.
-It’s certainly not meant to give you the same mobile experience as you would with a Surface Pro-like device or an Apple iPad.
+What may not be obvious from the pictures here is that unlike what you would expect from a tablet hybrid, the Flow Z13 is quite chunky (relatively speaking) at 1.2cm thick and almost 1.2kg.
+It’s certainly not meant to give you the same mobile experience as you would expect with a Surface Pro or an Apple iPad.
 But considering how ROG can cramp up both Intel and NVIDIA's processors inside a 13-inch slab of metal, and managing to keep it cool at the same time, is a modern engineering marvel.

 In short, it’s a really great looking and well-made notebook (or a tablet, if you will) that’s powerful enough to not let you down for daily productivity and gaming.

-The 13.4-inch display is worth mentioning for its FHD (1920 x 1080) and 16:10 aspect ratio.
-It also supports touchscreen and stylus, Dolby Vision, MUX Switch and Optimus, and is Pantone Validated.
+The 13.4-inch display is worth mentioning for its FHD resolution (1,920 x 1,080 pixels) and 16:10 aspect ratio.
+The screen also supports touch inputs and stylus, Dolby Vision certified, and is Pantone Validated.
 Refresh rate is supported up to 120Hz.
 It’s a really gorgeous display.
 There's also a 4K display option, with a 60Hz refresh rate, which we saw with our earlier preview, although it does not look like ROG is bringing that model to Singapore.

-If I were to be nit-picky, I wished ROG had been a little more adventurous and add a micro-SIM slot as well, to give the Flow Z13 complete mobility.
+If I were to be nit-picky, I wished ROG had been a little more adventurous and added a micro-SIM slot as well, to give the Flow Z13 complete mobility.

 The detachable keyboard comes in a soft base that makes it noticeably flexible and I found that to be a little bit disconcerting after prolong usage.
 That said, I found the keys on the Flow Z13 keyboard to be enjoyable to type on – thanks to the high key travel.
 It’s also got RGB, if that's important to you.

 In terms of performance, how does the ROG Flow Z13 fare?
-Let's find out in our gaming, 3DMark and SYSmark 25 tests.
+Let's find out in our gaming, 3DMark and gruelling SYSmark 25 and MobileMark 25 tests.

 With a low-tier RTX 3050 Laptop GPU, the Flow Z13's mediocre gaming performance in titles like Deus Ex: Mankind Divided, Marvel's Guardians of the Galaxy and Shadow of the Tomb Raider is not unexpected.
 But it's worth noting that these tests were done with our usual maximum graphics settings, and playing them on lower settings will improve the gaming experience.